Valeriy Lobanovskyi: Return to Dynamo Kyiv (1984–1986)

 After being sacked by Soviet national team, Lobanovskyi returned to Dynamo Kyiv after just one year of absence.
-The club, having been led by Yuriy Morozov in 1983, ended up seventh in the league, the lowest since the spring of 1976, when Kyiv was represented mostly by B-squad.
+The club, having been led by Yury Morozov in 1983, ended up seventh in the league, the lowest since the spring of 1976, when Kyiv was represented mostly by B-squad.
 The team was going through crisis, with many key players injured.
 Dynamo Kyiv finished the 1984 season on tenth place, failing to qualify at UEFA tournaments for the first time in 14 years.

 Lobanovskyi saw the problems and knew how to solve them.
 The coach received team's support.
 Lobanovskyi's side started the 1985 season very strongly and in the end captured another Soviet double, defeating their biggest rival, Spartak Moscow, twice throughout the season.

 In 1986, Dynamo Kyiv won their second Cup Winners' Cup.
 The team lost the first game to Utrecht but then went on an impressive undefeated streak, winning six games and drawing two with a goal difference 25–6.
 Throughout the tournament, Lobanovskyi's side won all home games (and final) with at least three goals difference.
-On the road to the final, the team defeated Rapid Wien, the runner-up of the previous Cup Winners' Cup edition, 9–2 on aggregate in quarterfinals and Dukla Prague in semifinals.
+On the road to the final, the team defeated Rapid Wien, the runner-up of the previous Cup Winners' Cup edition, 9–2 on aggregate in quarterfinals and Dukla Prague in semi-finals.
 In the final, Dynamo beat Atletico Madrid, led by Luis Aragones, 3–0.
 The second goal, scored by Oleg Blokhin, was especially memorable, as it was scored after the so-called "fan attack".
 Lobanovskyi's side was widely praised by the Soviet and European media.
 Many observers, fascinated by the quality of football shown by Dynamo Kyiv, called their style of play "football of the 21st century", and the side was labeled as "the team from another planet".